MCPI-Revival/MCPIL-Legacy/README.md

 export PATH="/usr/local/opt/custompython/bin:$PATH"
 # Add above to bashrc to load automatically
 ```

+See also [issues](https://github.com/MCPI-Devs/MCPIL/issues) and [discussions](https://github.com/MCPI-Devs/MCPIL/discussions) for future information regarding bugs and errors.

 ## Thanks
 To [@Phirel](https://www.minecraftforum.net/members/Phirel) for his Pi2PE (a.k.a. "survival") patch, and to [@TheBrokenRail](https://thebrokenrail.com) for MCPI-Docker.
 These two projects were/are highly used & abused by MCPIL :wink:.